12.12.24

 The success of the pilot has shaped a clear strategy for scaling this initiative across Jharkhand:

-Vehicle-based delivery will serve as the primary method for bulk distribution, ensuring that kits reach FRCs efficiently.
+Vehicle-based delivery will serve as the primary method for bulk distribution, ensuring kits reach FRCs efficiently.

 Helpdesk-based support will provide last-mile assistance, helping FRCs complete the claim-filing process.

-Post-delivery helplines and follow-ups will strengthen the initiative, ensuring that communities are not left without guidance.
+Post-delivery helplines and follow-ups will provide ongoing support, ensuring communities are not left without guidance.

-This model balances speed with accessibility, allowing Jharkhand's forest-dependent communities to claim their rights with the support they need.
+This approach balances speed with accessibility, enabling Jharkhand's forest-dependent communities to claim their rights with the support they need.

-This effort goes beyond distributing kits—it is about ensuring that FRC have the resources, knowledge, and support to navigate the legal process of securing their land rights.
-By refining delivery models and integrating post-distribution support, the IoFE team has developed a system that can be scaled and adapted in different contexts.
+This effort goes beyond kit distribution—it provides FRCs with the resources and knowledge needed to navigate the legal process of securing their tenure rights.
+By refining delivery methods and integrating post-distribution support, we have developed a scalable and adaptable system suited for diverse contexts.